-Though Thailand won the prize as far as production of live action BL, Japan still reigns supreme as far as familiarity with the genre.
+Though Thailand won the prize as far as quantity of production of live action BLs, Japan still reigns supreme as far as familiarity with the genre.
 BL manga in all its variation is still massively popular in Japan.
 And BL anime still comes out fairly regularly.
 There is a consistency to the treatment of LGBTQ+ subject matter in Japan… in that it is never consistent.
 They’ll put out a depressing storyline one day and a bubblegum pop light storyline the next.
 They are well aware of the contradiction of this – of the acceptance and simultaneous subjection of their gay community – and in a way that Yes/No dynamic is very similar to America’s POV in the BL movement.
 It is everywhere and it is nowhere.
 It’s scattered about various medias with no particular preferred genre or presentation.
 Neither sticky sweet nor bitter.
 They’ll throw a gay pride parade one day and yank all the gay books off the school library shelves the next.
 It’s a conundrum.

 Old Fashion Cupcake (2022) – unbelievably good small-scale series about two men working together who form a beautiful relationship together while going out for lunches, desserts, and snacks.
 For a five episode drama, I could talk about this one for years.
 Let’s just say it’s perfect, top tier, the best of the best, and move on.